Yellowing of silk doesn't occur without a reason, and there are a couple of steps that can be taken to prevent that discoloration from happening:

 3. Using a Mild Detergent

 The recommended detergent for silk fabrics is a mild detergent with a neutral pH.
-Harsh detergents can shorten the lifespan of your silk pillowcases and diminish their quality.
+Harsh detergents can shorten the lifespan and diminish their quality.

 Yellowing wouldn't be the only issue; harsh detergents typically have higher pH levels, making them alkaline, while silk is acidic.
 When these interact, a chemical reaction breaks down the molecular structure of the silk.